 Students will be introduced to several areas of the skilled and technical sciences.
-Each area is called a Mission.
-(Mission options are listed below).
-Paired students work for three days on a Mission.
-Each day students complete a hands on activity.
-Creative problem solving is taught through Discovery Day activities that occur between Missions.
+Each area is called a Module.
+Module options are listed below.
+Paired students work for three days on a Module.
+Each day students complete a hands-on activity.

-6th Grade Mission Options:
+6th Grade Module Options: